Archive: Drinking Clay Helps to

 recommend using natural sea salt products in place of sodium

-chloride or magnesium chloride.
+chloride.
 If one chooses to attempt

 this protocol, it is wise to start slowly.
 However, long